jameshughes89/cs4XX-EvolutionaryComputation/site/outline/outline.rst

 Given that this is a more senior course, I am not that interested in your code as you should all be capable of getting your assignments and projects working.
 You receive marks for completing the coding portions correctly, however only a few marks are awarded for a working implementation.
 Implementing various enhancements on top of the base assignment will give you additional marks.
-These enhancements are not required; however you only receive the associated marks if you complete the corresponding enhancement.
+These enhancements are not required; however, you only receive the associated marks if you complete the corresponding enhancement.
 The writeup/report accounts for a significant portion of the assignment and the writeup/report also has various enhancements.
 Again, the writeup/report is not necessary for all assignments, but the associated marks will only be awarded if the report is done.

-Unlike the rest of the course deliverables, the base writeups/reports, lecture, and class participation will be marked in a more conventional way where a mark reflecting the quality of the submitted work will be awarded.
+Unlike the rest of the course deliverables, the base writeups/reports, and lecture will be marked in a more conventional way where a mark reflecting the quality of the submitted work will be awarded.
 Things like grammar, prose, clarity, and effectiveness will be evaluated.

-Participation and the final project are the only course deliverables that are required; however, if students receive perfect grades on all required submissions, then the highest final grade obtainable is 45% which would be a fail.
+The lecture and the final project are the only course deliverables that are required; however, if students receive perfect grades on all required submissions, then the highest final grade obtainable is 40% which would be a fail.
 All other deliverables are "optional", but completion is encouraged.
 It is not possible to pass the course without doing some number of optional deliverables.

-You will notice that the total marks available is 125.
+You will notice that the total marks available is 130.
 Each mark is worth 1% of your final grade.
 The maximum grade one can receive in the course is 100.
-Although it is possible to obtain 125/100, the final grade will be reported as 100% (or 99%).
+Although it is possible to obtain 130/100, the final grade will be reported as 100% (or 99%).
 This course is designed for you to decide which learning objectives you want to complete.
-It is entirely possible to obtain all 125 marks in the course; however, this would require a significant amount of work.
+It is entirely possible to obtain all 130 marks in the course; however, this would require a significant amount of work.
 This effectively means you could decide on day one of the course which grade in the course you will more-or-less obtain by picking which deliverables you will complete.